-The Extras section allows you to add more information about the question - information that we refer to as metadata.
+The Extras section allows you to add more information about the Question, information that we refer to as metadata.

 You can add in your own custom metadata fields if you wish.
 If you are using the Author Site, please contact Learnosity support to implement custom fields.
 If you are not using the Author Site, your development team will be able to configure these fields for you.

-Copyright Acknowledgements can be added here.
-Content entered in this field can be configured in the Author Site Activity Editor to appear in the Activity Outro.
-This is particularly useful for Adaptive Activities, as you won't know which Items will appear in the Activity.
+Copyright acknowledgements can be added here.
+Content entered in this field can be configured in the Author Site Activity Editor to appear in the Activity outro.
+This is particularly useful for adaptive activities, as you won't know which Items will appear in the Activity.

-This will allow you to explain the rationale behind each individual response in the question.
-Your developers will implement the distractor rationale on the assessment page, so you will not be able to preview this in the Author Site.
+This will allow you to explain the rationale behind each individual response in the Question.
+Learnosity provides an out-of-the-box way for the rationale to be displayed, or your developers can implement something custom on the assessment page.

-Enter details of a rubric you want to use with the question you are authoring, then your development team will configure this rubric to appear to the test instructor in review mode.
+Enter details of a rubric you want to use with the Question you are authoring, then your development team will configure this rubric to appear to the test instructor in review mode.
 Like the Distractor Rationale field, you cannot preview a rubric reference in the Author Site.

 See the Teacher Feedback section of our demos site for more information.

 This will allow you to show the sample answer for the Question.
 Your developers will implement logic showing the sample answer on the assessment page, so you will not be able to preview this in the Author Site.
 However, it is possible to preview the sample answer if Author API is embedded outside Author Site on your own page for authoring.
 Please refer to the example of how the custom Hint field is displayed in Item preview form of Author API.

 This is intended as a field that contains an alternative/abbreviated version of the Question's stimulus, that will only display in review mode.
 This means that the content in this field is not visible to the learner, and it is also not possible to preview it using the Author Site.